Blisto91/dxvk-wiki/Common-issues.md

 ### NVAPI
 Some games may use `nvapi.dll` or `nvapi64.dll` when detecting an Nvidia GPU.
 The wine-staging implementation of these DLLs does not work with DXVK and should be disabled in winecfg, or otherwise games may crash or suffer from visual issues.

 Some games assume that `nvapi` is present regardless.
-In this case, spoofing an AMD GPU using the `DXVK_CUSTOM_VENDOR_ID` environment variable may help.
+In this case, spoofing an AMD GPU using the `dxgi.customVendorId` configuration option may help.

 ## Graphical issues
 ### Drivers